-Cats have a long-held reputation of being cold and detached in their mannerisms toward humans.
-For this reason, many are surprised to discover that cats bond with their owners.
-Depending on when you brought the cat home, it may even see you as its parent.
+Cats have a long-held reputation of being aloof and detached in their behavior toward people.
+For this reason, many of us are surprised to discover that cats bond closely with their owners.
+Depending on this emotional connection, your cat may see you as a parental figure.

 Cats will imprint on whoever cares for them the most, providing for their social and physical needs.
-You’ll know the cat views you as a parent when it kneads on you, follows you around, and meows for your attention.
-Even curling its tail around your legs and blinking slowly are habits reserved for trusted, alpha-humans.
+You’ll know the cat sees you as a parent if it kneads on you, follows you around, and meows for attention.
+Even curling its tail around your legs and blinking slowly are habits reserved for owners.

-While cats appear to be solitary pets, they can form bonds of attachment to their owners.
+While cats seem like solitary animals, they can form strong attachment bonds to their owners.

-This connection closely resembles the way that babies attach to their parents.
-This means they can recognize their owners and experience affection towards them, although they express this in unusual ways.
+This connection resembles the way that babies attach to their parents.
+This means they can recognize their owners and experience affection toward them, although they express this differently.